akashdeep000/mycreativehub/subscription_system_guide.md

 ### 1. The Member Experience
 *   **Dashboard**: Members see their plan, price, and billing dates.
-*   **Retention Flow**: If a member tries to cancel, they are shown the value they'll lose and offered a discount (configurable) before they can finish.
+*   **Retention Flow**: If a member tries to cancel, they are shown the value they'll lose before they can finish.
 *   **Access**: Members keep access until their paid period ends, even after cancelling.

 ### 2. Automated Access (Systeme.io Integration)